Mount Hope Cemetery

 In 1869 a citizen committee was formed and given the task of establishing a new, municipal cemetery for San Diego.
 Earlier municipal cemeteries located near the area of Presidio Park and El Campo Santo in Old Town no longer met the needs of the growing community.
 Mount Hope Cemetery was selected by the committee and opened in 1871.
 The committee was led by Alonzo Horton, who is widely regarded as the father of modern San Diego.

 It is fitting that Alonzo Horton, known as "the father of San Diego," is buried at Mount Hope Cemetery.
 Other notable San Diegans buried at Mount Hope Cemetery include - Elisha Babcock, builder of the Hotel del Coronado; Dr. Charles Merwin Fenn, a founding member of the San Diego Medical Society; Gertrude Gilbert, who was instrumental in saving the exposition buildings in Balboa Park; Nathan Harrison, an early pioneer in the region; Kate Morgan, reputedly the resident ghost at the Hotel del Coronado; merchant George W. Marston, who was involved with establishing Balboa Park, the San Diego Public Library and the Serra Museum; Ah Quinn, a merchant, farmer and leader in the Chinese Mission; and Kate Sessions, San Diego's pioneering horticulturist.

-Other prominent individuals buried at Mount Hope Cemetery are Gustaf Kletus Akerlundh, who was a member of Captain Roald Amundsen's 1903 expedition to the magnetic north pole; Sam Brannan, an early Mormon pioneer and member of San Francisco's first city council; Raymond Chandler, the novelist who created detective Philip Marlow; and Alta M. Hulett, the first female attorney in the state of Illinois.
+Other prominent individuals buried at Mount Hope Cemetery are Gustaf Kletus Akerlundh, who was a member of Capt.
+Roald Amundsen's 1903 expedition to the magnetic north pole; Sam Brannan, an early Mormon pioneer and member of San Francisco's first city council; Raymond Chandler, the novelist who created detective Philip Marlow; and Alta M. Hulett, the first female attorney in the state of Illinois.
+Mount Hope is also the final resting place for four former San Diego mayors, including Matthew Sherman, who developed the Sherman Heights community; and former California Gov. Robert Waterman.

 For more information, please see San Diego Cemeteries: A Brief Guide and scroll down to Mount Hope.